clewisdavis/Advanced-React/sick-fits/frontend/React-Advanced-Notes.md

 - If you add decedent selectors to the styled component, it will only apply to that component and you don't have to worry about apply specificity or colliding with other styles.

 - If you want to re-use the styled component on another part of the app.
-You can put it in it's own file, and import it as you need it.
+You can put it in it's own file, and `import` it as you need it.
 - For example, in the `styles` directory.
-You simply `export default MyElement`.
+You simply `export default CloseButton`.

 ```JAVASCRIPT
 import styled from 'styled-components';